 - having ear pain along with hearing problems

 - Use safety equipment if you work in areas with loud noises, and wear earplugs when you swim and go to concerts.
-Statistics from 2010 showed that 15 percent of individuals ages 20 to 69 experienced hearing loss due to loud noise (NIDCD).
+The National Institute on Deafness and Other Communication Disorders reports that 15 percent of people ages 20 to 69 experienced hearing loss due to loud noise.

 - Have regular hearing tests if you work around loud noises, swim often, or go to concerts on a regular basis.

 - Avoid prolonged exposure to loud noises and music.